jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_w_date_and_time.rst

 and it passes

-The `datetime.datetime.strptime`_ :ref:`method<what is a function?>` returns a `datetime.datetime`_ object, if given 2 strings_ as inputs - a timestamp and a pattern that is for the timestamp.
+The `datetime.datetime.strptime`_ :ref:`method<what is a method?>` returns a `datetime.datetime`_ object, if given 2 strings_ as inputs - a timestamp and a pattern that is for the timestamp.
 The pattern provided is

 - ``%d`` for days
 - ``%m`` for months